Zakoby McClain

-Zakoby McClain (born March 7, 2000) is an American football inside linebacker for the New Orleans Breakers of the United States Football League (USFL).
+Zakoby McClain (born March 7, 2000) is an American professional football inside linebacker.
 He played college football at Auburn.

-High school career
+Early life

 McClain attended Valdosta High School in Valdosta, Georgia.
 Coming out of high school, McClain was a 4-star prospect.
 He was ranked the 13th best outside linebacker prospect and 24th best prospect from the state of Georgia.
 McClain committed to Auburn over LSU, Tennessee and many other programs.